What It Takes to Be a Leader

 Tracy, Brian.
 "5 Different Types of Leadership Styles."
 May 11, 2017. https://www.youtube.com/watch?v=vilZazhIjoc.

 Pragya Natarajan is a tenth grader at Cupertino High School in California.
-Her hobbies are running, reading, writing, and painting.
-Her favorite color is red, and she loves covering things in duct tape.
+Her hobbies are watching animated tv shows, running, reading, writing, and art.
+Her favorite color is red, and she loves interacting with people.